TrajTok: Learning Trajectory Tokens Enhances Video Understanding¶

 | Efficiency | High pipeline latency | Single forward pass |

-Compared with token merging methods such as TokenLearner and RLT, TrajTok achieves substantially higher performance on both retrieval and classification at comparable inference efficiency.
+Compared to token merging methods like TokenLearner and RLT: TrajTok leads significantly in retrieval and classification with comparable inference efficiency.

 Rating¶

-- Novelty: ⭐⭐⭐⭐ — Advances trajectory tokenization from an external pipeline to a fully end-to-end differentiable framework with clear motivation and broad impact
+- Novelty: ⭐⭐⭐⭐ — Successfully advances trajectory tokenization from external pipelines to an end-to-end differentiable framework.

-- Experimental Thoroughness: ⭐⭐⭐⭐⭐ — Comprehensive validation across three settings (pre-training / adaptation / VLM), thorough ablations, and complete scalability analysis
+- Experimental Thoroughness: ⭐⭐⭐⭐⭐ — Comprehensive validation across three scenarios (pre-training/adapter/VLM) with thorough ablations and scalability analysis.

-- Value: ⭐⭐⭐⭐⭐ — The trajectory tokenizer is highly generalizable and makes important contributions to video understanding efficiency and long-video reasoning
+- Value: ⭐⭐⭐⭐⭐ — The trajectory tokenizer is highly versatile and significantly drives video understanding efficiency and long-video reasoning.